ucsc-cgp/awsauditor/README.md

 ## Automation
 You can trigger the lambda with an AWS CloudWatch Event.
 See https://aws.amazon.com/cloudwatch/ for more info about CloudWatch Events.

-Note that after redeploying the lambda, you must readd this event to the lambda again via the lambda management console.
+Note that after redeploying the lambda, you must re-add this event to the lambda again via the lambda management console.
 There is potentially another way to automatically configure this, we just haven't gotten the chance to set it up yet: see https://chalice.readthedocs.io/en/latest/topics/events.html.

-## Maintainiance
+## Maintenance
 After making any changes to the code in here, ie: changing bucket or config file names, the lambda must be redeployed

 From `/path/to/awsauditor/package` run: